juicermv/numake/readme.md

 #### `output`: String
 This sets the name of whatever it is you're building.
 So a DLL would have its `output` be `"adll.dll"` same goes for an exe or static library or whatever else you're doing!
 This is completely accessible via the script and can be fed through the commandline like the other variables.

-#### `toolset_compiler`, `toolset_linker`: String
+#### `toolset_compiler`, `toolset_linker`: String | nil
 These are the paths to your compiler and linker respectively.
 Can be fully modified in your script as well as passed through the commandline.
+Building will not commence if these are not set.

 #### `file`: String